-In the digital world, cyberstalkers are driven by the same intention – to embarrass, threaten, or harass their victims.
+What do cyberstalkers do?
+In the digital world, cyberstalkers are driven by the same intention as in the real world – to embarrass, threaten, or harass their victims.
 However, they primarily rely on online technology to do it.
-Email, social networks, instant messaging, personal data available online – everything on the Internet can be used by cyberstalkers to make inappropriate contact with their victims.
+Email, social networks, instant messaging, personal information available online – everything on the Internet can be used by cyberstalkers to make inappropriate contact with their victims.

 That is not to say that checking out someone’s social media is online stalking.
 ‘Doing research’ on your newly hired coworker’s Facebook or Instagram is not stalking.

 Cyberstalking is way more serious as it involves nefarious intentions, ranging from false accusations and defamation to sexual harassment and even encouraging others to harass the victim.
 In many cases, physical and digital stalking interconnect, making it even more threatening.